pozi/PoziConnectConfig/README.md

 #### I cannot rename the 'PoziConnectConfig-master' folder.

 You must unzip the zip file to a temporary location (such as the default unzip location suggested by your zip program) before you can rename the folder.

+#### Pozi Connect cannot connect to my DSN

+You may need to set up your DSN with a 32bit Windows driver: c:\windows\sysWOW64\odbcad32.exe

+This section requires further documentation of the problem and solution.